papafe/papafe-blog/content/posts/realm-fody.md

 **IL weaving** refers to the process of altering the IL code.
 This is an extremely powerful technique, because it allows to do things that would not be possible to do just by working with source code.
 By altering the IL code it's possible to inject new methods, modify existing ones, add attributes to properties and much, much more.
 This also allows to avoid writing repetitive code as we will see later.

 Working with IL weaving as part of the building process is quite complex though, and this is where [Fody](https://github.com/Fody/Fody) enters into the picture.
 Fody is an extensible tool that allows to simplify the weaving process by taking care of all the heavy lifting.
-For this reason it's probably the de-facto standard framework used to create weaving libraries.

 All the weaving libraries (also called weavers or addin) using Fody need to have the .Fody suffix, so it's quite easy to recognize them.
 As an example, if you ever had to implement `INotifyPropertyChanged` manually in a class with dozens of properties you would probably welcome weaving (and Fody) with open arms.
 By creating all the plumbing code directly in IL, libraries like [PropertyChanged.Fody](https://github.com/Fody/PropertyChanged) allows to inject the necessary notification code without the need to modify anything in the original source code.